How long does homemade apple butter last in the fridge?

 20 Hours In…

 When your timer goes off again (20 hours into the process), take your lid off and give your apples a stir.
 Add more apples or apple pulp to fill your pot back up one more time.
-Then add additional spices to taste.
+Then add additional spices or sugar to taste.

 Set your timer for another 10 hours on “low.”